-Flexible schedules are available for three year olds for full and half days for the 2015-2016 school year; students must be three years old by October 1 and fully potty trained.
+Flexible schedules are available for three year olds for full or half days for the 2017-18 school year; students must be three years old by October 1st and fully potty trained.

-Classes range from 12 to 18 students with one teacher and assistant.
+Classes range from 10 to 20 students with one teacher and at least one assistant.

 The Queen of Peace Early Childhood Program offers an active, loving, faith infused learning environment that nurtures the mind, body, and spirit of the children.
 Our Early Childhood Program, with religion at its core, aims to:

 - Develop a love of learning, allowing students to be creative explorers of their ideas and experience success

 - Instill a positive sense of self, encouraging independence and greater self control